Fish-Network/FishProtocol/README.md

 # Summary

 Fish Network has developed the basic infrastructure needed to enable investors to pool capital with confidence.
 No overhead, no middle-men taking fees, no custodians.
 We believe this infrastructure should be available as a public good to everyone, and can be used for any use case.
 While investor trust is technically a non-financial asset, we believe it has very real, financial implications in the long-run.
-Fish Pools, together with Fish Points, enable the foundation for reputation-based capital to scale.
+Fish Pools, together with Fish Points, enable the foundation for reputation-based capital to be deployed into traditional private markets at scale.

 # Release Timeline